Palaquium ravii: Description

-This species occurs as evergreen trees that grow up to 20 to 37 m tall.
-The trees have straight, smooth, grey bark or greyish-red boles, with reddish blaze and profuse white latex.
-Mature trees appear like columns as the branches spread out at a significant height.
-The young branchlets are cylindrical, with appressed small hairs, but are hairless when mature.
-The leaves are simple and alternate, spirally arranged and distinctly clustered towards the end of the twigs.
-The leaves are thick (coriaceous), hariless (glabrous), with an entire margin and turn brown when dry.
-They have small stipules that drop off, leaving a visible scar.
-The leaf petiole is about 1.5- 2.5 cm long and with small hairs when young, but is glabrous in mature leaves.
-The leaf blade is about 8-17 long and 3.5-6.2 cm wide, distinctly obovate to oblanceolate in shape.
-The leaf has an attenuate base and an apex that is obtuse or rounded or abruptly acuminate with a blunt tip.
-In venation, the leaves have 5-8 pairs of secondary nerves and broadly reticulate tertiary veins.
-The flowers are creamy white that are solitary in older branches or held in axillary clusters of 2-8 flowers each with a pedicel up to 1 cm long.
+This species occurs as evergreen trees that can grow up to 20 to 37 meters tall.
+The trees have straight, smooth grey bark or greyish-red trunks, with a reddish blaze and profuse white latex.
+Mature trees have a columnar appearance as the branches spread out at a significant height.
+The young branchlets are cylindrical with appressed small hairs, but become hairless when mature.
+The leaves are simple and alternate, spirally arranged, and distinctly clustered towards the ends of the twigs.
+They are thick (coriaceous), hairless (glabrous), with entire margins and turn brown when dry.
+They have small stipules that fall off, leaving a visible scar.
+The leaf petiole is about 1.5 to 2.5 cm long and has small hairs when young, but is hairless in mature leaves.
+The leaf blade measures 8 to 17 cm in length and 3.5 to 6.2 cm in width, with a distinctly obovate to oblanceolate shape.
+It has an attenuate base and an apex that is obtuse or rounded, or abruptly acuminate with a blunt tip.
+The venation includes 5 to 8 pairs of secondary nerves and broadly reticulate tertiary veins.
+The flowers are creamy white, either solitary in older branches or arranged in axillary clusters of 2 to 8 flowers, each with a pedicel up to 1 cm long.
 The fruit is a berry, with a spherical or obovoid shape, about 2 cm in length.
 The calyx lobes are persistent on the fruit, which has a grainy, rough light brown surface.
 The fruits have 1, or rarely 2, seeds, that are shiny, brown.